Interactive Museum Installations: ROI, Costs & Real Examples (2026)

 How to measure

-• Observational usability tests (short sessions with staff)
+• Observational usability tests (short sessions with diverse visitor groups)

 4) Revenue lift (indirect but real)